cherrera1208/reading-notes/code-301/class-09.md

 5. What is Referential transparency?

-    when a fucntion consistently gives the same output if given the same imput
+    when a function consistently gives the same output if given the same input

 Videos
 ------